Break Down Here: Music video

 A music video was released for the song, directed by Steven Goldmann.
 Roberts is driving through a desolate country road with her ex-lover passed out in the shotgun seat.
 During the course of the video, she tosses mementos from her now finished relationship out the window, and eventually her ex-lover disappears, having been revealed to be a hallucination.
 Shots of Roberts singing in her stopped car while the rain is pouring outside and her car breaking down are interspersed throughout the video.

 The video was added to GAC-TV's playlists during the week of February 29, 2004.

 Critical reception

 Kelefa Sanneh of The New York Times described the song favorably, calling it "one of the year's best country ballads" and "an aching but resolute lament".

 Commercial performance

-"Break Down Here" debuted onto the US Billboard Hot Country Songs chart on February 21, 2004, at number 60.
+"Break Down Here" debuted on the US Billboard Hot Country Songs chart on February 21, 2004, at number 60.
 The single entered the top-forty the week of April 10, 2004, becoming Roberts' first and only top-forty song.
 The song would reach its peak position of number 18 on the chart on September 11, 2004, spending 32 weeks in total on the chart.

 The song shot straight to number one on the Top Country Singles Sales chart the week of April 17, 2004, making Roberts the first female artist to debut atop the chart since LeAnn Rimes did so in the August 5, 2000 issue with "I Need You".